 Many moms piece together their curriculum from different publishers, and use a homeschool planner to plan their day.
 The increase in homeschooling families equals more resources available, meaning you can pick the curriclum that best meets the needs your family and child.

 K-12 Online Public School

 K-12 is a free online schooling option.
-Please note this is not technically homeschool, it is public school at home, meaning you have no authority over your content , pace at which you cover the materials, or school schedule.
+Please note this option is not technically homeschool, it is public school at home, meaning you have no authority over your content , pace at which you cover the materials, or school schedule.
+That said, it is an option that has helped many families!
 This is a good option for the mom who wants their child to stay lock-step with the public schools.
 This could be for someone who knows for sure homeschool is just a season, and their child will be going back into public school eventually.

 Find Homeschool Friends (for you and your kids)